midhunxavier/IEC61499-FB-Generator-Assistant/README.md

 Copy the [`.env.example`](./.env.example) file to `.env`:

-The `OPENAI_API_KEY` is required.
+The `NEXT_PUBLIC_OPENAI_API_KEY` is required.
 LangSmith keys are optional, but highly recommended if you plan on developing this application further.

 Get your OpenAI API key from the [OpenAI dashboard](https://platform.openai.com/login?launch).